-In other works, they were one of the primary sources of protein for a large part of the population.
+In other words, they were one of the primary sources of protein for a large part of the population.
 Tuscans weren't referred to as mangiafagioli or bean eaters for nothing.

 Purchasing And Cooking Beans

 - Fresh unshelled beans are well worth the extra effort they require, and kids love to shell them.
-At least I did, and so do my kids.
 Look them over before you buy them.
 The beans should press up through the pods, which should be clean and blemish free.
 If the beans look like minuscule bumps, or if the pods look dried out or have spots of mold, pass them by.
 Figure about a pound (500 g) per person; this will translate into about a half pound of shelled beans per person.
 Beans are good reheated, so don't worry about getting too many.
 There's no need to soak them if they're fresh.

 - When using dried beans, figure between a quarter and a third of a pound per person.
 Here again, the beans should be whole and blemish-free.
 If their skins are shriveled, they're too old.
 Pick them over to remove the stray stone that may have crept into the bag, and soak them overnight in twice their volume of water before cooking them.
 You can also quick soak them by bringing them to a boil in the water, removing them from the heat, and letting them sit, covered, for about an hour.